UHDanke/gd_docs/triggers/collisions.md

 Collision checks are done even if there is no active Collision trigger and they are always active even if the objects are off-screen.

+### Dynamic Order

+Collision checks are done sequentially one dynamic target at a time in the following order:
+- Player 1
+- Player 2
+    - Player-Player collisions are checked first
+- Dynamic collision objects
+  - Collisions are checked in the order the dynamic collision objects were placed

 ### Toggle

 If an object is inactive, the collision check is skipped.